risingwavelabs/risingwave-docs/docs/sql/commands/sql-show-schemas.md

 slug: /sql-show-schemas
 ---

-Use the `SHOW SCHEMAS` command to show schemas in the "dev" database.
+Use the `SHOW SCHEMAS` command to show schemas in the `dev` database.

 ## Syntax